stdlib-js/stdlib/README.md

 <section class="intro">

-stdlib is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing applications.
+stdlib ([/ˈstændərd lɪb/][ipa-english] "standard lib") is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing applications.
 The library provides a collection of robust, high performance libraries for mathematics, statistics, data processing, streams, and more and includes many of the utilities you would expect from a standard library.

 This is the GitHub repository of stdlib source code and documentation.
 For help developing stdlib, see the [development guide][stdlib-development].